Skip to main content

 What Are Employer of Record Services in Greece?

-Employer of Record services in Greece are third-party providers that legally employ workers in Greece on your behalf, handling payroll, contracts, tax compliance, and local labor law requirements.
+Employer of record services in Greece are third-party providers that legally employ workers in Greece on your behalf, handling payroll, contracts, tax compliance, and local labor law requirements.
 These services let you hire and manage Greek employees without setting up a local entity, reducing administrative risk and ensuring compliance with Greek employment regulations.

 Why Use an Employer of Record Service in Greece?

-Using an Employer of Record (EOR) in Greece allows you to hire employees without setting up a local entity or navigating a complex employment framework shaped by national law and EU directives.
+Using an employer of record (EOR) in Greece allows you to hire employees without setting up a local entity or navigating a complex employment framework shaped by national law and EU directives.
 To hire directly, you must register with Greek tax authorities and the unified social security system (EFKA), manage payroll reporting, and comply with strict labor regulations enforced by the Ministry of Labour and the Labour Inspectorate.

 Greece also has highly protective employment laws, including mandatory bonuses, regulated termination procedures, statutory severance, and detailed leave entitlements.
 An EOR helps you stay compliant with these requirements, reduces administrative burden, and lowers the risk of missteps—especially around termination and social security contributions.